Careers

 • Understand the importance of gaining recognised qualifications

-• Judge the most appropriate routes after leaving school
+• Judge the most appropriate routes after leaving school, including technical qualifications and T-Levels

 • Develop knowledge of finance issues and how this may shape your futures plans